Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Discrete element method for modelling contact forces

-Here, $x_m$ and $z_m$ are the $x$ and $z$ coordinates (labeled in figure \ref{fig:FrictionBenchmarks}c) traced by the marker point. $z_0$ is the vertical position of the top of the solid surface on which the particle rolls and $\alpha$ is the angular position of the marker point with respect to the center of the particle.
-The cycloid equation provides an excellent fit to the data points corresponding to trajectory of the marker point (figure \ref{fig:FrictionBenchmarks}d), as expected for a spherical particle for which the sliding friction exceeds the rolling friction.
+Here, $x_m$ and $z_m$ are the $x$ and $z$ coordinates (labelled in figure \ref{fig:FrictionBenchmarks}c) traced by the marker point. $z_0$ is the vertical position of the top of the solid surface on which the particle rolls and $\alpha_p$ is the angular position of the marker point with respect to the centre of the particle.
+The cycloid equation provides an excellent fit to the trajectory traced by the marker point in figure \ref{fig:FrictionBenchmarks}d, as expected for a spherical particle for which the sliding friction exceeds the rolling friction.